Prismatic leads in satisfaction for embedded iPaaS!

 Even if a bad actor intercepted your HTTP request, they couldn't issue a refund request of a million dollars to their own email address, since they couldn't sign the request properly without the secret key.

-Download our Build vs Buy guide for Native Integrations to explore your options.
+Download our Build vs Buy guide to explore your integration building options.

 Conclusion